Parking & Driving Regulations

 If parking lots are full, there is also parking on the streets around the campus.

 All faculty, administration, staff and students operating motor vehicles (including motorcycles) on campus must have their vehicle(s) registered with the Public Safety Office.
-A parking permit can be obtained from the Public Safety Office Monday-Friday between 9:00AM-4:00PM located in House #4.
+A parking permit application can be completed at the Public Safety Office (House #4, across from the Union building) Monday-Friday between 9:00AM-3:30PM.
 Permits are free of charge.
 A valid Wagner ID card is required, as well as pertinent vehicle information, for a campus parking permit.
 Vehicle permits must be affixed to the passenger window on the driver’s side of the vehicle.

 Drivers must operate vehicles in a safe manner with regard to traffic and road surface conditions.
 Vehicles must be operated in control and at a safe speed not to exceed a maximum limit of 15 miles per hour.